glue-viz/glue/doc/gui_guide/spectrum.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Models like those found in ``astropy.modeling`` support fixing or constraining certain parameters.
-If you would like to add user-setttable constraints to your model, add a ``param_names`` list to the class::
+If you would like to add user-settable constraints to your model, add a ``param_names`` list to the class::

     class ConstrainedGaussian(BaseFitter1D):